Carole Moore, tax incentives & grants coordinator

 The Historic Preservation Fund (HPF) Grant program is appropriated annually from Congress through the National Park Service to the states.
 HPD reserves 10 percent of each year's appropriation for grants to Certified Local Governments (CLGs) .
 The 60/40 matching grants enable cities, towns, and rural areas to undertake projects that aid in the preservation of historic properties.
 Read the Historic Preservation Fund Grant fact sheet.

-Grant awards will be announced in April 2014.
-Projects may begin in April/May 2014, and must be completed by September 30, 2015.
+Applications must be postmarked on or before February 2, 2015.
+Grant awards will be announced in April 2015.
+Projects may begin in May 2015 and must be completed by September 30, 2016.
 If you have questions about the grant program or application process, please contact Tax Incentives & Grants Coordinator Carole Moore at 404-651-5566 or at firstname.lastname@example.org.

 Guidance for National Register nominations